The Purpose of the World Health Organization and Their Duties

 Purpose and Scope

 WHO's mission is to achieve universal access to health care for all people.
-Stop more than a billion people from dying from medical problems.
+Stopped more than a billion people from dying from medical problems.

 As well as improving a person's overall health and well-being.
 WHO is well represented in various fields.
-The following areas are included in our coverage:
+The following areas fall under our coverage:

 Universal Health Coverage